magicasaservice/mirror-tokens/README.md

 ## 💡 Intention

-This repository is intended to power our own design system as well as serving as a blueprint for all future design system project.
+This repository is intended to power our own design system as well as serve as a blueprint for all future design system projects.

 ## 🚧 Construction